Visionary Practice and Regenerative Leadership PhD Program Requirements

 The initial residency, Seeking, brings students together in the fall of the first year for six days and includes a bioregional, land-based experience in rural New Mexico.
 This residency launches students into fall coursework, introduces them to the core faculty, and orients them to the program, campus resources, and each other.

-The second residency, Grounding, brings students together in the fall of the second year for four days.
-Grounding represents the shift between the common core courses and students’ pursuit of their doctoral projects and dissertations.
+The second residency, Gathering and Grounding, brings students together in the fall of the second year for four days.
+Gathering and Grounding represents the shift between the common core courses taught by faculty and the students’ focus on completing their doctoral projects and dissertations with the support of the Doctoral Committee members led by the Committee Chair.

 The third residency, Crossing the Threshold, brings students together for four days in the beginning of the Spring quarter of their last year.
 This final residency is a celebration of achievement and learning as students near completion of their dissertations.
 Students will share their work and engage feedback from peers and faculty.